Let Them Say We Wasted The Purfume

 when there are no words.

-And I, whose life is laced
+whose life is laced with letters

-with letters and lifted by language,
+and lifted by language,

 am the one telling you this.